Entities whose work advances the mission of the university.

 National Center for Geographic Information and Analysis

 If you choose to place an endorsed brand logo directly next to the master brand lockup, it must adhere to the rules of endorsed clear space.

-Organizations, clubs, initiatives or events that enhance the
+Organizations, clubs, initiatives or events that enhance the university experience.

 These entities are formally associated with the university and may have their own marks or identities, but can also use the master brand lockup (particularly in promotional items).
 They cannot, however, combine their mark with the master brand lockup, modify the master brand lockup, or use the interlocking UB in conjunction with any other mark or wordmark.